-All estimates and projections used in this Handbook are based on a series of estimating conferences held in the Fall of 2008.
-However, additional conferences will be held in the Spring of 2008 that will revise many of these estimates and projections.
-Results of the November 2008 Revenue Estimating Conference for the General Revenue Fund are included on the next page.
-This table illustrates the magnitude of the revisions made in November 2008 and can be used to scale future projections.
+All estimates and projections used in this Handbook are based on a series of estimating conferences held in the Fall of 2009.
+However, additional conferences will be held in the Spring of 2010 that will revise many of these estimates and projections.
+Results of the December 2009 Revenue Estimating Conference for the General Revenue Fund are included on the next page.
+This table illustrates the magnitude of the revisions made in December 2009.
 For additional information regarding a specific revenue source, please contact the Legislative Office of Economic and Demographic Research at 850/487-1402.

-A number of changes have been made to improve the consistency and quality of the material presented in the Florida Tax Handbook.
-Beginning this year, some of the changes are staged into the future.
-Available for the first time is a new section entitled Proposed Legislation Repeated Multiple Years, located at the end of each state revenue source.
-An analysis was performed on proposed legislation dating back to the 2000 Legislative Session, and continuing through the 2008 Legislative Session, covering each state revenue source.
+Beginning with the 2009 Florida Tax Handbook and available again this year is a section entitled "Proposed Legislation Repeated Multiple Years," located at the end of each state revenue source.
+An analysis was performed on proposed legislation dating back to the 2000 Legislative Session and continuing through the 2009 Legislative Session, covering each state revenue source.
 In this section, a brief description of each concept that has appeared over multiple years is followed by the bill numbers and the specific years in which the bills were filed.
 The letters "S" and "H" represent Senate and House bills, respectively.
 Bills similar to one another are denoted by "sm."
 Bills identical to one another are denoted by "idn."
-This section of the handbook has been expanded to include links to the impact statements adopted by the Revenue Estimating Conference for each concept.
+In the 2010 electronic version of the Florida Tax Handbook, this section has been expanded to include links to the impact statements adopted by the Revenue Estimating Conference for each concept.

-RESULTS OF NOVEMBER 21, 2008 REVENUE ESTIMATING CONFERENCE GENERAL REVENUE FUND (\$ MILLIONS)
+RESULTS OF DECEMBER 4, 2009 REVENUE ESTIMATING CONFERENCE GENERAL REVENUE FUND (\$ MILLIONS)